How to buy cleaning business insurance

-This type of surety bond is specific to the professional cleaning industry and covers damages if an employee is accused of stealing client property or you perform unsatisfactory work.
+This type of surety bond is specific to the professional cleaning industry and covers damages if an employee steals client property.
+It directly compensates the client for their loss.

 Commercial property insurance

 If your carpet cleaning business owns expensive steam cleaners or other mission-critical equipment, commercial property insurance will reimburse you if gear is lost, stolen, or damaged.
-You may be able to save money by bundling commercial property insurance and general liability insurance as a business owner’s policy.
+You may be able to save money by bundling commercial property insurance and general liability insurance in a business owner’s policy (BOP).

 Workers’ compensation insurance